 This article originally appeared in wealthmanagement.com

-Paul J. Lim is Senior Vice President and Head of the Asset Management group at BackBay Communications, an integrated public relations, content marketing, and branding firm focused on asset management, fintech, impact investing, and private equity clients.
+Maggie Duffy is Vice President and Co-Head of the Wealth & Asset Management team at BackBay Communications, an integrated public relations, content marketing and branding firm focused on asset and wealth management, fintech, ESG & impact investing and private markets clients.